 - advocacy to overcome obstacles and improve quality of life

 Services are provided in an environment that promotes respect, fosters inclusion, and celebrates diversity among children, families, and staff.

 Our philosophy is an individualized approach to early childhood education which builds upon a child’s strengths and promotes a positive self-image while guiding the child toward the development of School Readiness Skills.

 PACE Head Start respects the beliefs and practices of the various ethnic groups and cultures we serve.
 We design our curriculum to include awareness and respect for the diversity among us.
 We neither accentuate nor exclude the leadership or beliefs of any one culture over another.
 We choose to celebrate the world around us in a way that children can understand and integrate into their own personal lives.

 All families must complete a program application.
 Children are prioritized for enrollment based on individual and family needs.
 Ten percent of enrollment opportunities are reserved for children with disabilities; parents to children with disabilities are strongly encouraged to apply.

-To apply for services, please either fill out the online application or contact the program.
+To apply for services, please either download and fill out the online application and return it to ( email@example.com) or contact the program.
 For more information, general assistance, or to request the application in another language, please call the program and ask to speak with Family Services.